-At the IDTA we are aware that children across the world in all settings and all communities may be subject to harm and abuse and recognise our international duty as outlined in the UNCRC.
-Those working for on behalf of the IDTA oversees recognise that they are duty bound the follow the safeguarding laws of the countries they visit and where appropriate the IDTA will support safeguarding process where ever the concern emerges.
+At the IDTA we are aware that children across the world in all settings and all communities may be subject to harm and abuse and recognise our international duty to safeguarding as outlined in the UNCRC and in the laws of those countries our work takes us to.
+Those working for on behalf of the IDTA oversees, such as IDTA examiners, recognise that they are duty bound the follow the safeguarding laws of the countries they visit alongside upholding the standards expected by the IDTA and where appropriate the IDTA will support safeguarding process wherever the concern emerges.